-Report of:

-Andrew Jones, Director of Children's Services

-Report to:

-Education, Children & Families Policy Committee

-Date of Decision: 8 March 2023

-Subject: School Calendar 2024/25
+Report of: Meredith Teasdale-Dixon, Strategic Director of Children's Services Report to: Education, Children & Families Policy Committee Date of Decision: 19 March 2024 Subject: School Calendar 2025/26

-Has an Equality Impact Assessment (EIA) been undertaken?
-Yes X No If YES, what EIA reference number has it been given?
-People/E &S/JB/BK/23122021 Has appropriate consultation taken place?
+Type of Equality Impact Assessment (EIA) undertaken Initial Full X Insert EIA reference number and attach EIA 2500 Has appropriate consultation/engagement taken place?
 Yes X No Has a Climate Impact Assessment (CIA) been undertaken?
 Yes No X Does the report contain confidential or exempt information?
-Yes No X If YES, give details as to whether the exemption applies to the full report and/or appendices and complete below:- report / part of the
+Yes No X If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- "The (report/appendix) is not for publication because it contains exempt information under Paragraph (insert relevant paragraph number) of Schedule 12A of the Local Government Act 1972 (as amended)."